daquinoo/559-project/README.md

-Modified versions of atmTCR, epiTCR, and NetTCR adapted for my CSE 494 - Introduction to Computational Biology course at Arizona State University.
+Modified versions of atmTCR, epiTCR, and NetTCR developed for my CSE 494 - Introduction to Computational Biology course at Arizona State University.